Welcome to Art Class!

 2ND Grade – Students will learn about measuring with a ruler, and color mixing with watercolor paints.

-4TH Grade – Students will learn about abstract expressionism, and will learn about the artist Jackson Pollock.
+4TH Grade – Students will learn about continuous line observational drawing.

 6TH Grade – Students will learn about Buffalo artist, Jackie Hart, and will begin working on their own continuous line portraits.
 (They will draw portraits using only one line!)